signdict/website/README.md

 to install Elixir can be found [here](http://elixir-lang.org/install.html).

 For the video transcoding it uses [redis](http://redis.io).
-On mac, install it via `brew install redis-server`, or `sudo apt install redis-server` for Linux and start it.
+On mac, install it via `brew install --cask redis`, or `sudo apt install redis-server` for Linux and start it.

 As database it uses [PostgreSQL](http://postgresql.org).